JonnyPugh/WordpostBot/README.md

 ## Setup:
   These instructions are written for a linux environment because that is the environment in which WordpostBot was developed and is used.
 It is assumed that Python 2, virtualenv, pip, and MySQL are already installed.

-  After pulling this repository, set up a virtualenv environment for this project and install the packages that are specified in requirements.txt in that environment:
+  After cloning this repository, set up a virtualenv environment for this project and install the packages that are specified in requirements.txt in that environment:
 ```bash
 $ virtualenv venv
 $ source venv/bin/activate